|

 second chairman of the town of Spooner, which position he held for two

 years, and was chairman of the county board in 1892.
-The fall of
+The fall

 1894 Mr. Sidders purchased the interest of F. R. Seymour in the White